Antanas Mockus: Bogotá mayorship

-In 2004 Lithuanian worldwide daily Draugas chose Mockus as Lithuanian of the Year.
-In October 2004 he visited the Lithuanian community in Chicago, Illinois, which is the biggest Lithuanian community outside the Republic of Lithuania, and delivered a speech in his native Lithuanian language.
-He is currently the President of Corpovisionarios, an organization that consults to cities about addressing their problems through the same policy methodology that was so successful during his terms as Mayor of Bogotá.
+In 2004, Lithuanian worldwide daily Draugas chose Mockus as Lithuanian of the Year.
+In October 2004 he visited the Lithuanian community in Chicago, which is the biggest Lithuanian community outside of Lithuania, and delivered a speech in his native Lithuanian language.
+He is the president of Corpovisionarios, an organization that consults to cities about addressing their problems through the same policy methodology that was so successful during his terms as Mayor of Bogotá.

 Presidential bids

 In between his two terms as mayor, Mockus ran an unsuccessful 1998 bid for the presidency, first in his own name and later as Noemí Sanín Posada's running mate.
 Mockus ran in the 2006 presidential election as a member of the Indigenous Social Alliance Movement.
 He finished fourth in the election, attracting 1.24% of the vote.